wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-sql-query.md

 If the result of the scalar expression in the filter is Undefined, the corresponding document would not be included in the result, since Undefined doesn't logically equate to "true".

 ### BETWEEN keyword
 You can also use the BETWEEN keyword to express queries against ranges of values like in ANSI SQL.
-BETWEEN can be used against any JSON primitive type (numbers, strings, Booleans and nulls).
+BETWEEN can be used against <!-- keep by customization: begin --> any JSON primitive type (numbers, <!-- keep by customization: end --> strings <!-- deleted by customization or numbers --><!-- keep by customization: begin -->, Booleans and nulls) <!-- keep by customization: end -->.

 For example, this query returns all family documents in which the first child's grade is between 1-5 (both inclusive).